 Looking for a quick DIY project that will make you the hit amongst preschoolers?
-I whipped this up the night before Halloween, when I learned that the bank I was working for would be visited by crowds of young kiddos for a little daytime trick-or-treating.
+I whipped this up the night before Halloween, when I learned that a crowd of young kiddos would be visiting my workplace for daytime trick-or-treating.

 It took me almost no time at all, and the kids absolutely loved it!
 Just follow these 7 simple steps...

 I already had the sweater, and it was old, so I sacrificed it for the love of a cute costume... but here is good basic shirt I found that would work.
 Just make sure you select the "royal blue" option before adding it to your cart.

 Throw on your black leggings or tights and whatever shoes you prefer, and the basics are done!

 Again, this should be royal blue.
 Also, keep in mind that some are completely see-through and some have a liner.
 I like the ones with liners because they look more finished (and you don't see through them if you're just wearing tights!) .
 Here is the link to the one I'm wearing in the picture, which I love:

 This part is SO EASY.
 All of those pieces are cut from felt and glued down!
 Grab an assorted pack of felt, like this one:

 Cut two circles from white felt for the eyes (if you need a guide, put a drinking glass down on the felt and trace around it to get a perfect circle).
 Then two black circles for the pupils.